Go plant-based for the planet

 The rise of intensive farmed animal production (factory farming) is causing major environmental damage around the world.
-The United Nations Food and Agriculture Organization (FAO) has said:

-Scientists behind one of the most comprehensive analyses to date of the environmental impact of food production have said that avoiding meat and dairy products is the best way to reduce your environmental impact on the planet.
+Scientists behind one of the most comprehensive analyses to date of the environmental impact of food production have argued that avoiding meat and dairy products is the best way to reduce your environmental impact on the planet.
 In fact, research suggests that shifting Western diets to plant-based eating patterns has the potential to reduce food-related greenhouse gas emissions by up to 70 percent.

 The animal agriculture industry contributes to greenhouse gas emissions in a number of ways, including: